jonticknor/ElasticPhish/README.md

 Although this approach is quite generic in complexity, it has been shown to detect over a thousand phishing domains per day from the CertStream feed alone, many of which have not been posted to other threat feeds (e.g. Umbrella, VirusTotal, Google Safe Browsing).

 The goal of the project was to show how a rich dataset could easily be used to detect emerging phishing domains, often as they are being built, and fully visualized using the Elastic stack.
-Users can easily replace the existing analytic capability and replace, or supplement, with their own.
+Users can easily replace the existing analytic capability, or supplement, with their own.